-The national legal consultant will be given access to relevant information and data necessary for execution of the tasks under this assignment.
-The national consultant will work in close collaboration with the FPI Programme Manager and Team Leader for Component 1 - for substantive aspects of the assignment, and with international and national RIA consultants.
-The national legal consultant will also closely cooperate with the Energy Department of the MoIRD from the beginning of the assignment in order to ensure that the draft reflects their concerns, expertise, and comments.
+The international consultant will be given access to relevant information and data necessary for execution of the tasks under this assignment.
+The international consultant will work in close collaboration with the FPI Programme Manager and Team Leader for Component 1 - for substantive aspects of the assignment, and with national legal and RIA consultants.
+The international consultant will also closely cooperate with the Energy Department of the MoIRD from the beginning of the assignment in order to ensure that the draft reflects their concerns, expertise, and comments.
 The UNDP will provide the administrative and logistical support in the organization of all required consultations and meetings.